 Estimating college tuition is a necessary evil for planning purposes.
 The easy way is to find an online calculator.
 Google “college savings calculator” and this site comes up.
 It’s super easy and gives you something to work from.

-I just did a quickie using my son’s age and it says I should be saving $322 per month… just about on target there.
+I just did a quickie using my son’s age and it says I should be saving $322 per month.
+We save $300 per month per kid.

 But if you’re like me, a simple online calculator won’t cut it.
 Instead, I built a semi-elaborate spreadsheet to try to give myself more control over the variables.